 Mantra Group has a team of approximately 5500+ team members who carry out its core functions including operations, sales marketing and distribution, portfolio and asset management, information technology and corporate activities.

-The Baker McKenzie team was led by Lauren and partners Guy Sanderson and Georgina Foster, who were assisted by senior associate Jeanie Chang and associates Emily Hunter and Matthew DeCataldo.
+The Baker McKenzie team was led by Lauren and partners Guy Sanderson and Georgina Foster, who were assisted by Jeanie Chang at Baker McKenzie [in Hong Kong] and associates Emily Hunter and Matthew DeCataldo.
 The Baker McKenzie team advised Mantra across a range of M&A and competition aspects related to the transaction.

 Mantra is being advised by Highbury Partnership, while AccorHotels is being advised by investment bank UBS.